rsprouse/feeling-responsive/pages/pages-root-folder/people.md

 <img src="{{ site.urlimg }}maks.jpg" alt="Maksymilian Dabkowski" />
 </div>

-[Maksymilian Dąbkowski](https://maksymilian-dabkowski.github.io/) (Graduate Student, Linguistics) is interested in phonological interfaces and language documentation.
+[Maksymilian Dąbkowski](https://maksymilian-dabkowski.github.io/) (PhD 2025, Linguistics) is interested in phonological interfaces and language documentation.
 Since 2017, he has been carrying out fieldwork on A'ingae (or Cofán, ISO 639-3: con), an Amazonian language isolate spoken in northeast Ecuador and southern Colombia.
 He has investigated the interactions of stress, glottalization, and morphosyntactic structure in A'ingae verbs.
 In 2020, Maksymilian worked as a lab manager for A'ingae Language Documentation Project, building a multimedia language corpus accessible to the communities of speakers.
 His other interests include semantics, language revitalization, logic, and psycholinguistics.

 <div class="image right people_images">
 <img src="{{ site.urlimg }}hinton.jpg" alt="Leanne Hinton"/>